-That situation is about to change.
-In November 2018, the international scientific community plans to redefine the kilogram, freeing it from its embodiment in one golf-ball-sized artifact, and basing it instead on a constant of nature.
-That transformation will be as profound as any in the history of measurement.
+That situation has changed radically.
+In November 2018, the international scientific community voted to redefine the kilogram, freeing it from its embodiment in one golf-ball-sized artifact, and basing it instead on a constant of nature.
+That transformation was as profound as any in the history of measurement.

 One Mass to Rule Them All

 The kilogram is the only SI unit still defined in terms of a manufactured object.
 So to ensure the accuracy of mass and weight measurements, all the standard masses used in all the measurements around the globe should, in theory, be directly compared to the IPK — which is kept by the International Bureau of Weights and Measures (BIPM) in Sèvres, France.